 Round 4

-Our latest projects started in September with nine new project teams; six projects funded by SMQB and three projects funded by N-CODE.
+These nine projects started in September 2023; six projects were funded by SMQB and 3 projects were funded by N-CODE.
 Find out more about the SMQB projects and the investigators below.
 You can find out more about the N-CODE funded projects here.

 Spatio-temporal Dynamic in Human Brain and Artificial Neural Network